web-animations/web-animations-js-legacy/README.md

 second child animation will only play for the first 3 of its 5 second duration
 - The `ParGroup` has no explicit duration, and will be provided with a calculated duration of the max (`duration + delay`) of its children - in this case 9 seconds.
-- Although `fillMode: "both"` is specified for the second `Animation` within the `SeqGroup`, the `SeqGroup` itself has a `fillMode` of "none".
+- Although `fill: "both"` is specified for the second `Animation` within the `SeqGroup`, the `SeqGroup` itself has a `fill` of "none".
 Hence, as the animation ends right at the end of the `SeqGroup`, the animation will only fill backwards, and only up until the boundary of the `SeqGroup` (i.e. 3 seconds after the start of the `ParGroup`).
-- The `Animation` inside the `ParGroup` and the `ParGroup` are both `fillMode: "forward"`.
+- The `Animation` inside the `ParGroup` and the `ParGroup` are both `fill: "forward"`.
 Therefore the animation will fill forward in two places:
     - from 8 seconds after the `ParGroup` starts until the second iteration of the `ParGroup` starts (i.e. for 1 second)
     - from 17 seconds after the `ParGroup` starts, extending forward indefinitely.